Enterprise - Perini Navi Sail Yacht

 Sail Yacht

-Enterprise is a custom sailing yacht launched in 2012 by Perini Navi in Viareggio, Italy.
+Enterprise is a custom sailing yacht launched in 1989 by Perini Navi.

 Credited with a combination of technical brilliance and first class design, Perini Navi has always been in a class of its own.
 In 1982, unable to find a yacht suited to his personal concepts and ideas, Fabio Perini designed and built the first prototype of what would prove to be the most successful series of large sailing yachts in the world.